kumarlabgit/ESL-PSC/README.md

 #### macOS build
-1. Download the macOS GUI release asset.
+1. Download the Apple Silicon GUI release asset for M-series Macs, or the Intel GUI release asset for older Intel Macs.
 2. Double-click the `.zip` to extract the `ESL-PSC.app` bundle.
 3. Drag `ESL-PSC.app` to your **Applications** folder.
 4. Open the app via Launchpad, Spotlight or Finder.
 Because the build is notarized, macOS should open it without additional warnings.
 If a confirmation dialog appears, click **Open**.